oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 The user authenticates with the IdP, and is redirected back to the Client with an authorization code, which it can then exchange for an ID Token and optionally a Refresh Token when `offline_access` scope is requested per {{OpenID.Core}}.

-Note: The IdP Authorization Server may enforce security controls such as multi-factor authentication before granting the user access to the Client.
+Note: The IdP may enforce security controls such as multi-factor authentication before granting the user access to the Client.

     POST /token HTTP/1.1
     Host: acme.idp.example